SocietyForArtisticResearch/rc-pandoc-help/profile.md

 ![upload your cv](images/upload_cv.png "upload a cv")

 ## view public profile
 You can switch between your profile's editing mode (private) and your profile as the general public sees it.
-Click on 'MY PROFILE' for the editing mode and - below your image - click 'VIEW PUBLIC PROFILE' to hide all controls, grouping options and private research.
+Click on '__my profile__' for the editing mode and - below your image - click '__view public profile__' to hide all controls, grouping options and private research.

 ![view public profile](images/view_public_profile.png "view public profile")

 ## degrees
-You can also add your DEGREES to your profile.
-Enter the name, the level, the dates and the institution of your degree and link it via the RELATIONS-TAB to projects, expositions or works that you created in support for your degree.
+You can also add your __degrees__ to your profile.
+Enter the name, the level, the dates and the institution of your degree and link it via the __relations-tab__ to projects, expositions or works that you created in support for your degree.

 ## add CV details
 Here you can add a short text biography/CV, that other RC users will see when they visit your profile.